ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

 ### Step 3 - Rendering

-Next you'll want to define methods that can 'render' information for the user.
-You might want to break this logic down into two or three methods based on separation of concerns.
+Next, you'll want to define methods that can 'render' information for the user.
+Based on the separation of concerns, you might break this logic down into two or three methods.

 Consider the following approach: